I spent years in leadership environments where performance and responsibility were constant.

 "Why does work follow me home?"

-"Why does this conversation escalate so quickly?"
+"Why does this conversation exhaust me so quickly?"

 These aren’t isolated thoughts.

-They tend to show up together.
+They tend to show up together, and repeat.

-They need a more stable internal system under pressure.
+Most leaders don't need more ambition.
+They need a more stable internal system that holds under pressure.

 Stability is trainable.

-The work is structured, direct, and measurable.
+The work is structured, direct, and grounded.

 Leadership doesn't only operate in conference rooms.